joeldudley/standalone-cordapp/README.md

 There are also two library modules:

-* `shared-lib`: A library shared by `cordapp-one` and `cordapp-two` to test the isolation of libraries between CorDapps
+* `libs:shared-lib`: A library shared by `cordapp-one` and `cordapp-two` to test the isolation of libraries between CorDapps
-* `cordapp-one-lib`: A library that only `cordapp-one` depends on, to test that its classes are not visible to other CorDapps
+* `libs:cordapp-one-lib`: A library that only `cordapp-one` depends on, to test that its classes are not visible to other CorDapps

 # Running the tests